equinix-labs/not_ipmi_to_metal/README.md

 [More detailed installation steps detailed here](docs/install.md)

-## Getting help and support
+## Maintained Statement + Getting help and support

-`not_ipmi_to_metal` is entirely self-supported from an end operator perspective, and no active support is provided.
-Please feel free to reach out to the repository owner with questions, concerns or requests.
+`not_ipmi_to_metal` is a community maintained and developed project.
+The current owners are actively invested in maintaining the project in line with basic, reasonable expectations.
+Given that `ipmi` itself is a relatively static specification and ecosystem, no active development should be expected outside of `break / fix` style corrections.

-To be explicit, this project is not affiliated with Equinix Metal and is not supported by Equinix Metal in any way.
+`not_ipmi_to_metal` is entirely self-supported from an end operator perspective, and no active support is provided by Equinix or any other party.

 ## Versioning